 AGA Institute Chairs and Vice Chairs

 AGA maintains a council to address the diverse needs and specialties of its members.
 The AGA Institute Council is comprised of elected representatives from 13 special interest groups — called sections — within AGA membership.
 Each section is led by a chair and vice chair who serve two-year terms in each position.
 Nominations for vice chair and nominating committee members are held within six to seven sections each year.
-Nominations are due by Nov.
-1 and elections are held the upcoming spring.
+Nominations were due by Tuesday, Nov.
+1, 2022.
+Elections will be held in spring.

 AGA Institute Council Section Nominating Committees

 The winners of the election for Nominating Committee meet by teleconference to finalize the ballot of the nominated candidates for vice chair and for the nominating committee in the following section election.
 It is chaired by the immediate past chair of the section.

 Each year the AGA Council invites members and non-members to review the submitted science and help the council identify the science that should be presented at Digestive Disease Week® (DDW) as either oral or poster presentations, as well as which submissions are not appropriate for presentations either due to quality or previous publication/presentation.
 Reviewers will be recruited in the spring and early summer.
 Invitations for reviewers go out in August and the review happens in early December.
 Stay tuned for details in the spring.